Bachelor of Social Work

 - Transfer your credits from a community college or a four-year university

-- Earn a degree that is in demand – Job Market growing 12% faster than the average
+- Earn a degree that is in demand – Job Market is expected to grow 11% by 2028 – much higher than the average.

 - Earn a minor in Diversity Studies, with an additional option for a Substance Use Treatment minor depending on transfer credit